-33 Migration is a key life-history component in many insects with important ecological and evolutionary consequences for the species, as well as significant economic, environmental and cultural impacts on humankind (e.g. refs.
+Migration is a key life-history component in many insects with important ecological and evolutionary consequences for the species, as well as significant economic, environmental and cultural impacts on humankind (e.g. refs.
 1-6).
-Insect migration can take a number of forms4, but

-- 36 movement over any significant distance is usually wind-aided following ascent high into the air7. - 37 Migratory flights at altitudes above the insect flight boundary layer (i.e. the iso-velocity surface - $\sim 1 10$ m above the ground at which the wind speed is equal to the insect's airspeed8) will be strongly influenced by the state of the atmospheric boundary layer (ABL) into which the - 40 migrants launch themselves; this will particularly apply to small insects with their very low - 40 airspeeds.
-The ABL is the layer of the atmosphere that is directly affected by the Earth's surface. - 42 and it is approximately 1 km deep during the daytime and 100-200 m deep at night (see ref.
-9 for - 43 a detailed description).
-In the daytime, migrants will usually enter a convective boundary layer - 44 (CBL) where the vertical air motion is dominated by thermally-driven updrafts and downdrafts, - 45 and the (quite subtle) behavioral responses of small insects to vertical air movements under these

-- 46 conditions was the subject of a previous paper (see ref.
-10).
-There we reported that insects are - 47 typically moving downwards through the downdrafts and are moving upwards when in the - updrafts albeit at a slower pace than the air itself.
-48 - 49
+Insect migration can take a number of forms, but movement over any significant distance is usually wind-aided following ascent high into the air.
+Migratory flights at altitudes above the insect flight boundary layer(i.e. the iso-velocity surface ~1-10 m above the ground at which the wind speed is equal to the insect's airspeed) will be strongly influenced by the state of the atmospheric boundary layer (ABL) into which the migrants launch themselves; this will particularly apply to small insects with their very low airspeeds.
+The ABL is the layer of the atmosphere that is directly affected by the Earth's surface, and it is approximately 1 km deep during the daytime and 100-200 m deep at night (see ref. for a detailed description).
+In the daytime, migrants will usually enter the convective boundary layer (CBL), the portion of the ABL where the vertical air motion is dominated by thermally-driven updrafts and downdrafts, and the (quite subtle) behavioral responses of small insects to vertical air movements under these conditions was the subject of a previous paper (see ref. ).
+There we reported that insects are moving downwards through the downdrafts and are moving upwards when in the updrafts albeit at a slower pace than the air itself.

-Migrants that continue to fly, or that take-off, at dusk will usually find themselves in very 50 51 different conditions - those of the nocturnal stable boundary layer (NBL) where the flow is much 52 less turbulent than during the day.
-On clear evenings, radiative cooling of the surface cools the 53 air above it so that temperatures tend to increase with height (i.e. an inversion forms) and the statically stably-stratified temperature regime tends to suppress updrafts and downdrafts9.
-Above 54 55 the NBL is a nearly neutrally stable residual layer, the remnant part of the previous daytime's CBL; nocturnal insect migration also takes place here.
-Migrating insects can use the stable 56 stratified atmosphere to make undisturbed long-range downwind migrations which may persist 57 58 for long periods during the night, often in layers of strong wind which can transport them rapidly over considerable distances (several hundreds of km per night)^{2, 7, 11} 59 60 61 If air temperatures are reasonably conducive to insect flight (above, say, ~10°C; see 11 and references therein), a mass take-off and ascent around dusk is virtually ubiquitous, and has been 62 recorded by all radar systems capable of detecting insect targets (see 7, Chap.
-10 and 15 in 11; 63 12).
-The general view is that emigrants ascending at this time will get no help from updrafts and 64 must therefore climb to high altitude by sustained active flight^{12, 13}.
-In addition, particularly in 65 warmer areas of world, some small, typically day-flying, migrants (such as aphids) may continue 66 flying after dark ^{7, 14-17}.
-They then have to maintain themselves in flight, sometimes for hours, by 67 their own efforts, notwithstanding the fact that they are strongly dependent on convective 68 updrafts to assist in their ascent when engaged in (more typical) daytime migration10.
-69 convergence and divergence.
-At shorter timescales wave-like atmospheric structures are often 73 74 seen within the NBL, including gravity waves, vorticity waves, etc., as well as so-called 'dirty' 75 waves that are only approximately periodic and may have varying amplitude and wave period
+Migrants that continue to fly, or that takeoff, at dusk will usually find themselves in very different conditions - those of the nocturnal stable boundary layer (NBL) where the flow is much less turbulent than during the day.
+On clear evenings, radiative cooling of the surface cools the air above it so that temperatures tend to increase with height (i.e. an inversion forms) and the statically stably-stratified temperature regime tends to suppress updrafts and downdrafts.
+Above the NBL is a nearly neutrally stable residual layer, the remnant part of the previous daytime's CBL; nocturnal insect migration also takes place here.
+Migrating insects can use the stable stratified atmosphere to make undisturbed long-range downwind migrations which may persist for long periods during the night, often in layers of strong wind which can transport them rapidly over considerable distances (several hundreds of km per night).